rudyhsu/rudyhsu/README.md

 > I am a hardworking individual who is dedicated towards his goals.
 <br />

-- 🌱 &nbsp;I'm currently studying for Bsc.
-(Hons.) in IT at University of Moratuwa
+- 🌱 &nbsp;I'm currently studying for my Master degree in computer science at National Tsing Hua University
 - :computer: &nbsp;Connect with me on **[LinkedIn]**
 - 📫 How to reach me **janithherath2@gmail.com**
 - 📝 I studied at Ananda College